-In 2006, Quijano was named White House correspondent for CNN and covered the administration of President George W. Bush.
-During that time, she reported on the Bush administration's war on terror and the financial crisis that emerged in the fall of 2008.
-She also traveled extensively around the world, visiting a host of cities including Kabul, Afghanistan, Islamabad, Pakistan and Beijing, China.
-Before being named a White House correspondent, she covered Bush's 2004 reelection campaign and the campaign of vice presidential candidate John Edwards.
+Quijano was named a White House correspondent for CNN in 2006 and covered the administrations of President George W. Bush and President Barack Obama.
+During that time, she reported on the Bush administration's war on terror, his failed push for comprehensive immigration reform and the financial crisis that emerged in the fall of 2008.
+She also traveled around the world, visiting a host of cities, including Kabul, Afghanistan, Islamabad, Pakistan and Beijing, China.
+Before being named a White House correspondent, she covered Bush’s 2004 reelection campaign and the campaign of vice presidential candidate John Edwards.

-Prior to that, Quijano was a correspondent for CNN Newsource, the network's affiliate service.
-She was part of Newsource's round-the-clock coverage of the Sept.
-11, 2001 terrorist attacks and reported for their affiliates across the nation.
+Prior to that, Quijano was a correspondent for CNN Newsource, the Network’s affiliate news service.
+She was part of Newsource’s round-the-clock coverage of the Sept.
+11, 2001 terrorist attacks and reported for CNN affiliates across the nation.
 Quijano also traveled to Kuwait City just days before the U.S. launched its invasion of Iraq in 2003, and provided extended onsite coverage.